rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 In practice, the `xargs` command executed the `ls -ld /home /tmp /root` command.

-What happens if the command to be executed does not accept multiple arguments as is the case with the `find` command?
+What happens if the command to be executed does not accept multiple arguments, such as with the `find` command?

 ```
 $ xargs find /var/log -name